The defeat of a French and Scots army on 31st July 1423 by the Earl of Salisbury near Auxerre in the Hundred Years War

 Willoughby’s attack on the bridge began to make progress with the Scots falling back.

-The battle was being closely watched by the English garrison in Cravant from the walls.
+The battle was being closely watched by the Burgundian garrison of Cravant from the walls.

 Due to the cramped area of the battlefield between the river bank and the town wall few French and Scots managed to get away.

 It is said that only the Lombards and Aragonese escaped in any numbers, being the first to break ranks and flee.